Your Blueprint for Wellness: How the MTHFR gene Test Can Transform Your health

 Genetic testing is part of a broader trend in personalized medicine, offering new insights into how genetics influence health.
 For people with MTHFR mutations, this means greater awareness of how to optimize methylation, detoxification, and overall well-being (Choi & Mason, 2002).

-This trend is a departure from allopathic (pharmaceutical based) medicine, that only treat symptoms, never the root cause, and therefore never provides a cure, only the alleviating of symptoms, while disease states process without symptoms.
-A more robust approach considering lifestyle habits, diet, fitness, sleep, and stress helps restore balance to a body out of balance, and allows individuals to reclaim their health.
+This trend - essentially “preventative maintenance” of one’s health - is a growing trend and departure from allopathic (pharmaceutical based) medicine, that only treat symptoms, never the root cause, and therefore never provides a cure; only the alleviating of symptoms, while disease states progress without symptoms.
+Why?
+Because while alleviating symptoms - creating the illusion of health - people make no changes in their lifestyle habit, therefore their health continues to deteriorate, albeit without symptoms, because pharmaceutical medicine is predicated on alleviating “symptoms.”
+A more robust approach considering lifestyle habits, diet, fitness, sleep, and stress helps restore balance to a body out of balance, and allows individuals to reclaim their health . . . no longer needing medical intervention.

 I would love to hear from you and have you share your thoughts and/or questions in the comment section below.
 I look forward to hearing your perspectives.